 Basically, if you subject the labrum to forces it wasn’t intended to bear, for long enough, you can create a tear.

-As Vicki Sims explains in the video above, labral tears can be a result of SI joint dysfunction.
+Sometimes, labral tears can be a result of SI joint dysfunction.
 When the ilium (hip bone) is rotated out of position, this means the hip socket is not where it is supposed to be.
 As a result, the thigh bone (femur) sits abnormally in the hip socket.
 Like anything in the body, when things are not lined up the way they are intended to be, this is when you run into problems.
 Having the femur in an abnormal position can put stress on the labrum in a way it was not intended to bear.

 According to the Mayo Clinic, it is possible for labral tears not to cause any symptoms.
 However, possible symptoms include: